-The phrase “Choose the Right” isn’t found anywhere in scripture.
+The phrase “choose the right” isn’t found anywhere in scripture.
 Instead, there are only similar phrases like “choose the good” (Isaiah 7:15-16) or “choose the things that please [God]” (Isaiah 56:4).
-Although Brigham Young once mentioned the phrase in a talk dated 1864, it wasn’t until the 1909 version of the hymnal included the beloved hymn "Choose the Right" that the phrase made its way into LDS culture.
-The idea for what we know as a CTR ring wouldn’t appear for almost 60 more years.
+Although Brigham Young once mentioned the phrase in a talk dated 1864, it wasn’t until the 1909 version of the hymnal included the beloved hymn "Choose the Right" that the phrase made its way into Latter-day Saint culture.
+However, the idea for what we know as a CTR ring wouldn’t appear for almost 60 more years.

 10 CTR Rings We Love

 CTR rings aren't just for Primary children anymore!
 There are plenty of stylish options for adults, many of which go beyond the traditional shield design.
 Here are 10 of our favorites, available at deseretbook.com.